turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 render :show, :layout => 'top_story'
 ```

-Or turn off they layout system completely:
+Or turn off they layout system completely: [TODO: A tiny example of when/why you might want to do this one?]

 ```ruby
 render :show, :layout => false